 The line up meant Arsenal still had seven members of the team that started the season playing in this game, and it worked, but only just.

-Which thus gave the club some worries for the big match the following saturday away against Villa.
+Which thus gave the club some worries for the big match the following Saturday away against Villa.
 The 1-5 defeat in this game, the worst of the season, didn’t take Villa to the top of the league but it must have given them hope.
-It was however Arsenal’s only defeat in the last 19 games of the season.
+And it certainly shook Arsenal although it was however Arsenal’s only defeat in the last 19 games of the season.

 Chapman was clearly still looking for ways of patching up the injured team, and this time put Bob John in as left back.
 John had played there before – but only twice in the previous season.
 Lambert was out yet again – his comeback having lasted just one game.
 Thompson continued at left half – but it meant that down the left side of the defence both the key players were missing.
 Their replacements were not bad players, but this was the match that Villa knew they had to win, and they knew where the weakness was.